phantom-node/cryptreboot/README.md

 If you use recent, mainstream Linux distribution, other requirements are probably already met:
 - `kexec` support in the kernel
-- `tmpfs` filesystem support in kernel
+- `ramfs` filesystem support in kernel
 - `cryptsetup` (if you use disk encryption, it should be installed)
 - `systemd` or another way to guarantee staged kernel is executed on reboot
 - `strace` (not required if `--skip-lz4-check` flag is specified)